 Substitute guides and assistants work in the school when one of the staff members must be away from class during the day.
-All substitutes must take an orientation course offered by the school to sub in the classrooms.
-Substitutes are required to have their fingerprint background check arranged by the school before working with children.
-Often parents/guardians of children enrolled in the school serve as substitutes in the classrooms.
-The school requires all substitutes to read, sign, and adhere to the OMMS Code of Ethics included in the next section.
+All substitutes must take an orientation course offered by the school to be in the classrooms.
+Substitutes are required to have a Bright From The Start Comprehensive Records Check before working with children.
+Often parents/guardians of children enrolled in the school serve as volunteer substitutes in the classrooms.
+The school requires all substitutes to read, sign, and adhere to the OMMS Code of Ethics outlined here.
 Parent/guardians interested in subbing should contact the front office staff.
 All substitutes and their contact information are listed on a Substitute List and distributed to the staff members.